Matilda de Braose, the King’s Enemy

 Whilst William was away campaigning in Normandy, Matilda would be left to manage their estates in Wales.
 In 1198, Matilda defended Painscastle in Elfael against a massive Welsh attack by Gwenwynyn, Prince of Powys.
 She held out for 3 weeks until English reinforcements arrived, earning the castle its nickname of Matilda’s Castle.

-One of Matilda’s titles was the Lady of Hay and Welsh folklore has her building the Castle of Hay in one night, single-handed, carrying the stones in her skirts.
+Matilda’s exploits were legendary.
+One of her titles was the Lady of Hay and Welsh folklore has her building the Castle of Hay in one night, single-handed, carrying the stones in her skirts.

-A third son, Reginald, married, as his 2nd wife, Gwladus Ddu, daughter of Llewelyn the Great, Prince of Wales.
-Reginald’s son, William, by his 1st wife married Eva Marshal, daughter of the great knight, William Marshal.
+A third son, Reginald, married, as his second wife, Gwladus Ddu, daughter of Llewelyn the Great, Prince of Wales.
+Reginald’s son by his first wife, William, was married Eva Marshal, daughter of the great knight, William Marshal, Earl of Pembroke and regent for King Henry III.
 It was this William de Braose who was ignominiously hanged by Llewelyn the Great, after being found in the bedchamber of Llewelyn’s wife Joan, the Lady of Wales and natural daughter of King John.
 William had been at the Welsh court to arrange the marriage of his daughter, Isabel, to Llewelyn and Joan’s son, David.
 Interestingly, the marriage still went ahead, although it was to be childless.

 It was following Arthur’s murder that things started to go wrong for the Lord and Lady of Bramber.
 John became increasingly suspicious of de Braose’s loyalty and turned against him.
 This could have been for several reasons, not least being de Braose’s knowledge of Arthur’s fate.

-Elsewhere, De Braose had fallen behind in his payments to the Exchequer for the honour of Limerick, but he had also sided with his friend William Marshal in his disagreements with the king.
-In addition, de Braose’s son, Giles had been one of the bishops to approve an Interdict against John.
+Elsewhere, de Braose had fallen behind in his payments to the Exchequer for the honour of Limerick, but he had also sided with his friend William Marshal in his disagreements with the king.
+In addition, de Braose’s son, Giles had been one of the bishops to approve an Interdict against John; Giles fled into exile in France to escape the king’s reprisals.

 Whatever the reason, in 1207 King John moved to make a public example of one of his most powerful barons, and punish him for his debts to the Exchequer.
 John demanded William and Matilda give up their sons as hostages.

 John took possession of de Braose’s castles and moved to arrest William.
-Forewarned, the couple fled to Ireland with 2 of their sons, where they took refuge with Walter de Lucy, their son-in-law and Lord of Meath.
-John followed after them, bringing other recalcitrant barons to heal along the way.
+Forewarned, the couple fled to Ireland with 2 of their sons, where they took refuge with Walter de Lacy, their son-in-law and Lord of Meath.
+John followed after them, mounting an invasion of Ireland and bringing other recalcitrant barons to heal along the way.
 While William de Braose tried to come to terms with the king, Matilda and their eldest son, William, escaped by taking ship for Scotland.

-However, Matilda and her son were captured in Galloway by Duncan of Carrick, and having been returned to England in chains, they were imprisoned in Windsor Castle.
+However, Matilda and her son were captured in Galloway by Duncan of Carrick, and, having been returned to England in chains, they were imprisoned in Bristol Castle.
 King John made an agreement with both William and Matilda; freedom for her and a pardon for William in return for 40,000 marks.

 However, being either unwilling or unable to pay, Matilda and her son remained in prison – either at Windsor or Corfe Castle – and William was outlawed, eventually escaping into exile in France, disguised as a beggar, where he died in 1211.